sanath9712/EmotionBasedMusicRecommender/README.md

 **Note:** This README provides a high-level overview for end users.
 Developers can refer to the full documentation for technical details shared below.

+# Steps to run:
+1. Install Flask
+2. Install all the dependencies listed in requirements.txt
+3. Navigate to the EmotionBasedMusicRecommender directory, open the terminal and run : python run.py
+4. The application be be running and please click on the link generated below the command to open the application

 # Methodology:
 ## Emotion Detection Model